OfflineRocket/Sanctuary-Keyboard-Firmware/README.md

+# The Sanctuary
+A ESP32 Based Keyboard, that can currently be built!

+## Instructions Available here: (to be added later)

+## Demo Video (To be added later)

+## Files Provided

+### CAD Files
+These are the files needed to 3d print the case for the Sanctuary, only the STL are provided.

+### Gerber
+This is the gerber for the second revision of the Sanctuary.
+It contains many bugfixes of the first revision, such as pulldown resistors, or spelling mistakes

+## Photos
+Many photos of the Sanctuary, both in progress, and completed.
+In no particular order.

+### Firmware

 Unfinished Firmware for The Santuary wireless keyboard

 Based on the ESP32, this is a completely wireless keyboard, to be used however you would like.